ofiwg/libfabric/man/fi_getinfo.3.md

   Endpoints support this capability must meet the usage model as described by fi_trigger.3.

+*FI_FENCE*
+: Indicates that the endpoint support the FI_FENCE flag on data transfer operations.
+Support requires tracking that all previous transmit requests to a specified remote endpoint complete prior to initiating the fenced operation.
+Fenced operations are often used to enforce ordering between operations that are not otherwise guaranteed by the underlying provider or protocol.

 # MODE

 The operational mode bits are used to convey requirements that an